 - 1/2 cup burgundy wine (or beef stock)

 - 1 teaspoon dried marjoram leaves

-- Place the onions, garlic, potatoes, and carrots vegetables in the bottom of a 4 to 5-quart crockpot.
+Place the onions, garlic, potatoes, and carrots in the bottom of a 4 to 5-quart crockpot.
 Place the beef roast on top.
-Sprinkle the soup mix over all.
-Then pour the wine or stock over everything.
+Sprinkle the soup mix over it all.
+Pour the wine or stock over all the ingredients.